- Home / About us

 At RMA, we are committed to serving the community beyond our clinic or hospital services.
 We supported the conception and implementation of the New Mexico Kidney Foundation (www.nm.kidney.org).
 We believe in patients' education and disease prevention.
 The New Mexico Kidney Foundation is a non-profit organization that aims to educate the community on kidney disease prevention.
 And philanthropic projects in patients affected with end-stage kidney disease.
 RMA continues to contribute yearly to the efforts and community projects of the Presbyterian Health Foundation.
 We were awarded the 2019 Presbyterian Health Care foundation Physician philanthropic award.http://docs.phs.org/idc/groups/public/documents/communication/pel_00935887.pdf We supported organizations such as the Juvenile Diabetes Association and NM Appleseed (www.nmappleseed.org).

 Recognition and Awards

-Chudi Adi, M.D. won the KidneyX Innovation Accelerator program, which launched the COVID-19 Kidney Care Challenge to identify and share solutions that reduce SARS-CoV-2 transmission and risk among people with, or at risk of, kidney injury or disease.
+Dr. Chudi Adi won the KidneyX Innovation Accelerator program, which launched the COVID-19 Kidney Care Challenge to identify and share solutions that reduce SARS-CoV-2 transmission and risk among people with, or at risk of, kidney injury or disease.

 The Kidney Innovation Accelerator (KidneyX) is a partnership between the U.S. Department of Health and Human Services (HHS) and the American Society of Nephrology (ASN).